luca-Serena/Lunes-blockchain/README.md

 //
 // request for specific blocks from peers: prints all msg to ask a peer for a specific block
 #define ASKBLOCKDEBUG

+// activation of the new configuration with forking allowed
+#define FORKING
 ```

 Logs for mined and received blocks are enabled by default.